Rafael-Praxedes/Sort-Algorithms/README.md

 $ python3 run.py quick <mode>
 ```
 - Obs.:
-	- If the selected method is quick sort, it is necessary specify the pivot selection mode <first>, <median> or <random>.
+	- If the selected method is quick sort, it is necessary specify the pivot selection mode "first", "median" or "random".

 ### Running specific input file (one instance)
 Follow the below steps to running the program: